weizheng1910/linkdr/reflections.md

 Now that we can broadcast our messages, we also need to be able to receive them.

-Using jQuery, we are able to subscribe to a room stream.
+We can subscribe to a room stream using jQuery.
 The call is `App.cable.subscriptions.create`

 When a new message is broadcasted, the messaging template snippet (identified by the tag [data-role="message-template"]) is cloned and updated with the new message, and then appended to the main chat-div where all the messages are displayed (identified by the tag[data-channel-subscribe="room"])